BBB Featherweight Brushed ESC v2

-- Up to 6S lipo – we recommend 3-5S for our 18V drill motors
+- 6S lipo support – we recommend 3-5S for our 18V drill motors

 - Can drive two 550 drill motors per ESC – two of these ESCs are well suited for 2 or 4 wheel drive.